This company combines impressive quality with a generous valuation: First Majestic Silver Corp. (AG) - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for AG is 0.02, from 0.01 in the trailing year.
+With its trailing 12-month dividend rate of 0.01, AG has a forward annual dividend rate of 0.02.
 Against a Trailing Annual Dividend Yield of 0.20%, it implies a Forward Annual Dividend Yield of 0.33%.

 Earnings Estimates

-There are 3 different market analysts currently analyzing its stock.
+As of right now, 3 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0.02 for the current quarter, with a high estimate of $0.05 and a low estimate of $-0.03, while EPS last year was $0.05.
 The consensus estimate for the next quarter is $0.08, with high estimates of $0.1 and low estimates of $0.07.

 Analysts are recommending an EPS of between $0.22 and $0.17 for the fiscal current year, implying an average EPS of $0.19.
 EPS for the following year is $0.49, with 4 analysts recommending between $0.73 and $0.13.